Tyreke Evans

-Tyreke Jamir Evans (born September 19, 1989) is an American professional basketball player for the Indios de Mayagüez of the Baloncesto Superior Nacional (BSN).
+Tyreke Jamir Evans (born September 19, 1989) is an American former professional basketball player who last played for the Broncos de Caracas of the Superliga Profesional de Baloncesto (SPB).
 After playing college basketball for the Memphis Tigers, he was selected with the fourth overall pick in the 2009 NBA draft by the Sacramento Kings.
 Evans went on to win the 2010 NBA Rookie of the Year Award.
 He was traded to the New Orleans Pelicans in 2013 before being traded back to the Kings in 2017.
 After successive stints with the Memphis Grizzlies and Indiana Pacers, Evans, who would have become a free agent at the end of the 2019 season, was dismissed and disqualified from the NBA in May for violating the terms of the league's anti-drug program, but was reinstated in February 2022.

 High school career

 Tyreke Evans was born in Chester, Pennsylvania, where he was chiefly raised by his three older brothers.
 For high school, Evans attended American Christian Academy in Aston, Pennsylvania.
 There, he quickly proved an impressive talent on the basketball court, and by his sophomore season, began drawing comparisons to no less than Hall of Famer Tracy McGrady.
 In his senior campaign, he put up averages of 32.1 points, 8.8 rebounds, 5.7 assists, and 4.3 steals per game.
 He was selected as the MVP of the McDonald's High School All-American Game and, together with Brandon Jennings, was named co-MVP of the Jordan Brand Classic.
 He was also named to the first-team Parade All-American.
 He was featured in the documentary Gunning for That #1 Spot directed by Adam "MCA" Yauch of the Beastie Boys when he was only sixteen years of age.
 Evans was chosen to be the keeper of the Slam High School Diary for the 2008 season.

 Considered a five-star recruit by Rivals.com, Evans was listed as the No. 3 point guard and the No. 6 player in the nation in 2008.